ISAITB/docs-tdl/source/expressions/index.rst

 As you have seen in the previous examples, referring to variables is a very common use case in GITB TDL expressions.
 Variable references are done as ``$VARIABLE``, i.e. using the ``$`` character, followed by the variable's name.
-Furthermore, when an expression consists only of a variable reference without other XPath elements it is refered to as a **pure variable reference**.
+Furthermore, when an expression consists only of a variable reference without other XPath elements it is referred to as a **pure variable reference**.
 As we have discussed in :ref:`test-case-types-type-convesions`, pure variable references are important when we need to convert variables from one type to another in ``assign`` steps.